pausone/CODE-PORTFOLIO/README.md

 ##About LearningTool

 This project is a website used for studying for a test.
 The site is inpired by the real life strategy of writing a question on a card and the answer on the back and doing so for all things you want to learn.
-You only have one question in front of you at the time to help you focus.
+You only have one question in front of you at a time to help you focus.

 This website has been made using C#.NET, MVC, Entity Framework and Bootstrap.